Digital Equipment Corporation: PDP-1 family (1960)

 In November 1962, DEC introduced the $65,000 PDP-4.
 The PDP-4 was similar to the PDP-1 and used a similar instruction set, but used slower memory and different packaging to lower the price.
-Like the PDP-1, about 54 PDP-4's were eventually sold, most to a customer base similar to the original PDP-1.
+Like the PDP-1, about 54 PDP-4s were eventually sold, most to a customer base similar to the original PDP-1.

-In 1964, DEC introduced its new Flip Chip module design, and used it to re-implement the PDP-4 as the PDP-7.
+In 1964, DEC introduced its new Flip-Chip module design, and used it to re-implement the PDP-4 as the PDP-7.
 The PDP-7 was introduced in December 1964, and about 120 were eventually produced.
 An upgrade to the Flip Chip led to the R series, which in turn led to the PDP-7A in 1965.
-The PDP-7 is most famous as the original machine for the Unix operating system, and until the Interdata 8/32 Unix only ran on DEC systems.
+The PDP-7 is most famous as the machine for which the Unix operating system was originally written.
+Unix ran only on DEC systems until the Interdata 8/32.

 A more dramatic upgrade to the PDP-1 series was introduced in August 1966, the PDP-9.
 The PDP-9 was instruction-compatible with the PDP-4 and −7, but ran about twice as fast as the −7 and was intended to be used in larger deployments.
 At only $19,900 in 1968, the PDP-9 was a big seller, eventually selling 445 machines, more than all of the earlier models combined.

 Even while the PDP-9 was being introduced, its replacement was being designed, and was introduced as 1969's PDP-15, which re-implemented the PDP-9 using integrated circuits in place of modules.
-Much faster than the PDP-9 even in basic form, the PDP-15 also included a floating point unit and a separate input/output processor for further performance gains.
+Much faster than the PDP-9 even in basic form, the PDP-15 also included a floating-point unit and a separate input/output processor for further performance gains.
 Over 400 PDP-15's were ordered in the first eight months of production, and production eventually amounted to 790 examples in 12 basic models.
 However, by this time other machines in DEC's lineup could fill the same niche at even lower price points, and the PDP-15 would be the last of the 18-bit series.